Skateboarding styles

-A skateboard style refers to the way a skateboarder prefers to ride a skateboard.
-Skateboard styles can be broadly divided into two different categories: skateboarding to perform tricks and skateboarding as a means of transportation.
-Styles of skateboarding have evolved over time and are influenced by a number of factors including sociocultural evolution, mass media, music, technology, corporate influence and individual skill level.
+A skateboard style refers to the way a skateboarder can ride a skateboard.
+Styles of skateboarding have evolved and are influenced by a number of factors including sociocultural evolution, mass media, music, technology, and corporate influence.

 The styles used by different skateboarders when riding skateboards should not be confused with skater style, the manner in which skateboarders dress or act in relation to skateboarding culture.

 Styles

 Freestyle

 Probably the oldest style of skateboarding, freestyle skateboarding developed from the use of skateboards as a mode of transport in the 1960s.
 Professional freestyle competitions often involved music and choreography and focused on fluidity and technical skill.
 The style changed significantly with the introduction of ollies and other tricks in the 1980s and the introduction of various obstacle elements.
+The emphasis in freestyle is technical flat ground skateboarding.
+Often a freestyler will need little more than a board and a smooth, flat surface.
+Music and choreography have always been an essential part of the professional freestyle routine.

 Vert

 Vert skateboarding has its genesis in "pool riding" - the riding of skateboards in emptied backyard swimming pools - during the 1970s.
 It involves skateboard riders moving from the horizontal (on the ground) to the vertical (on a ramp or other incline) to perform tricks - thus "vert".
-It is also referred to as "transition skateboarding" or "tranny skating".
+It is also referred to as "transition skateboarding".
 Skateboarders usually set-up their boards with 55mm (or larger) wheels and wider decks for more stability.

 Street

 Street skateboarding involves the use of urban obstacles like stairs and their handrails, planter boxes, drainage ditches, park benches and other street furniture.
 Skaters perform tricks around, on, onto or over these obstacles.
-Skateboarders usually set-up their boards with 55mm (or smaller) wheels and narrower decks to make the board flip and spin faster and to make performing tricks easier.
+Skateboarders usually set-up their boards with 55mm (or smaller) wheels and narrower decks to make the board flip and spin faster and to make performing flip tricks easier.
+Skateboard parts can be individually repaired or replaced should they require maintenance.

+Prominent professional skateboarders design and endorse professional skateboard shoes, often with their name or logo.
+Some of the most prolific pro skateboard shoe designers include Eric Koston, Daewon Song, Kareem Campbell, Chad Muska, Andrew Reynolds, Marc Johnson, Geoff Rowley, and Anthony Van Engelen.
+Each of them has several iconic "pro model" designs mass-produced and sold as part of endorsement contracts with various professional skate shoe manufacturers.